dantilse/cra-firebase-redux/README.md

 Create React App starter template using Firebase Authentication and Real-time Database.
 I'm expecting to add Redux as a global state management system, but I'd like to see how far I can take this using the Context API before doing so.

+##

+Update: At a fork in the road regarding setting up the data structure and think Google Firestore may be a better solution than their Realtime Database.
+Holding a lot of local changes while I spin up a Firestore project to see if that solution works better.

 ## Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Read below the horizontal rule for the Create React App general documentation.